 Conversation is medicine

-Throughout the years I’ve been fortunate to have many people listen me into speech and clarity.
-What a gift it was in my early 30’s to have Mur Carrington sit with me each week at The Potter’s House in Washington D.C.
-I was processing various issues, sometimes in the depths of feeling empty; she would listen deeply and say back to me: this is what I see in you… I often found my way via those conversations and am grateful to many gifted listeners in my life.
+What a gift it was in my early 30’s to have Mur Carrington sit with me weekly at The Potter’s House in Washington D.C., listening me into speech and clarity.
+I was processing various issues, sometimes in the depths of feeling empty; she would listen deeply and say this is what I see in you… I found my way via those conversations and am grateful to many gifted listeners.

-In my work with people in the midst of change, I find myself in the privileged role of holy listening.
-Conversation is primary in my one-to-one sessions; often I feel drawn to guiding people into daily spiritual practices integrating silence, writing, simple drawings, solitude.
-Considering what is needed in someone’s “toolbox” is important for me, trying out different ways of centering one’s self, processing losses and unresolved questions, increasing self-care, looking at how we love and what/who we love, and developing an inner compass for ongoing use.
+As I work with people in the midst of change, I am in the privileged role of holy listening.
+Conversation is primary in my one-to-one sessions, along with guiding people into daily spiritual practices integrating silence, writing, simple drawings, solitude.
+This includes processing losses and unresolved questions, increasing self-care, looking at how we love and what/who we love, and developing an inner compass for ongoing use.

 Nature / Walking / Movement